bashtavenko/algo_cc/README.md

 # algo_cc

-Code snippets, basic data structures, algorithms and interview problems in C++
+Code snippets, basic data structures, algorithms and interview problems in C++.

-This is largely based from [EPI](https://elementsofprogramminginterviews.com/) with recent c++, bazel and Google styles.
+This was started from [EPI](https://elementsofprogramminginterviews.com/) with more modern C++, Bazel, testing and Google styles.

 ## Clion